rubysherpas/forem/README.md

 Patches for new translations are very much welcome!

-## OMG BUG! / OMG FEATURE REQUEST!

-File an issue and we'll get around to it when we can.

 ## Developing on forem

 Forem is implemented as a Rails engine and its specs are run in the context of a dummy Rails app.
 The process for getting the specs to run is similar to setting up a regular rails app: